rubyonjets/jets/docs/_docs/shared-resources.md

 Note, the code above uses `include Jets::AwsServices` to provide access to the `sns` client.
 Refer to the source for a full list of the clients that are included with the module: [jets/aws_services.rb](https://github.com/tongueroo/jets/blob/master/lib/jets/aws_services.rb).

 **Important:** You must use singularize names for your shared resource classes.
 So use `shared/resource.rb` instead of `shared/resources.rb`.
 Jets relies on this naming convention to handle autoloading shared resources.
+You can override this behavior by customizing inflections though with the [Application Configuration](http://rubyonjets.com/docs/app-config/).

 ## General Resource Form